satyamsah/satyamsah/README.md

    python salary.py

-3)getting the salary of an employee service (nodejs) You can navigate to [link](https://github.com/satyamsah/microservice/tree/master/fetch-salary-service-nodejs).
+3) getting the salary of an employee service (nodejs) You can navigate to [link](https://github.com/satyamsah/microservice/tree/master/fetch-salary-service-nodejs).
 Type:

    node server.js